Robert Albert Bauer: Cincinnati and WLWO

-Bauer was German language writer, announcer and producer for the Voice of America from 1942-1944.
+Bauer was German language writer, announcer and producer for the Voice of America from 1942 to 1944.
 By 1944, he was chief of the German radio section of the American Broadcasting Station in Europe (ABSIE).
 On June 5, 1944, at 8 p.m., Bauer was taken to Inveresk House, where he and other broadcasters were sequestered and briefed about the coming Normandy invasion.
 At about 5:30 a.m. on June 6, 1944, he was taken by jeep to the studio ABSIE shared with the British Broadcasting Corporation, arriving in time for the 6 a.m. broadcast.
 Bauer was the first announcer in the rotation, so he was the first broadcaster to tell the Germans—in tolkienesque German—that "Der Sturm aus dem Westen hat begonnen" (The storm from the West has begun).4 The D-Day invasion was the largest land, sea and air invasion in the history of the world, and the Allied victory broke the back of the Nazi regime.

 Cold War

 Bauer rose steadily through the ranks of the VOA.
-He was chief of the Austrian Service and name commentator for the VOA from 1945–49; chief of the VOA North European Branch in 1949; and chief of the VOA Field Services Division from 1952-1955.
+He was chief of the Austrian Service and name commentator for the VOA from 1945 to 1949; chief of the VOA North European Branch in 1949; and chief of the VOA Field Services Division from 1952 to 1955.

 He faced Sen. Joseph McCarthy prosecutor Roy Cohn on March 6, 1953, at a U.S. congressional hearing to successfully defend the VOA against accusations that its South American radio program, “Eye of the Eagle,” was Communist.
 After Bauer's testimony, the VOA was left alone by the McCarthy Commission and Bauer was made head of the VOA European Division, with direct control of radio programming to the Soviet Union and other communist-controlled countries in Europe.